hkh148/project_repo/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+First, you have to download or clone this repository to your local machine.

+The following programs/packages should be downloaded before running the scripts:

 1. Python 3

 *Windows:*